Skip to article frontmatterSkip to article content

 Local:

 At our university I initiated and participated in various initiatives to promote open pedagogy.
-For example, I contributed to the TU Delft Education Day, TNW education day and Teaching Lab by conducting workshops and presentations (e.g. Python4All).
+For example, I contributed several times to the TU Delft Education Day, TNW education day and Teaching Lab by conducting workshops and presentations (e.g. Python4All).
 I also organized a TU Delft-wide day focused on Python for educators, emphasizing the use of open tools and methods in teaching.

 In the committee for the establishment of the Revising Academic Position Criteria report (resulting in The Academic Development Guide), I advocated for the recognition of the importance of open education in academic career paths[1].
 Additionally, I participate in the Open Interactive Learning Materials (OILM) working group within TU Delft, focused on developing and promoting open learning materials and pedagogical approaches.
 In this committee we define guidelines and strategies regarding open education (especially the publication of books and learning materials).

 I also contribute to COMBINE, a Comenius initiative aimed at co-creating open learning materials with students.
 In this project I focus on the tools that allow both teachers and students to create interactive materials using Jupyter Book technology.
 Related to this, I am involved in the development of Teachbooks.
 A TU Delft initiative easing the way how open textbooks are created.
 Involvement in these initiatives allow other to create shareable resources more easily, thereby promoting open pedagogy.
+With regards to the latter, it was awarded the 2026 TU Delft Open Education Inter-Faculty Team award.
+Together with Rob Mudde, I created the book Introducing Classical Mechanics & Special Relativity.
+This book is now used in the first year of the bachelor physics program at TU Delft, and is openly available for others to use and adapt.
+It has gained already attention at international level and shows how physics can be taught interactively, even when students are at home.

 National:

 At national level, I have been actively involved in various ways to promote a culture of open pedagogy and teacher professionalization.
 On a regular basis I report on educational practices in the Nederlands Tijdschrift voor Natuurkunde and the NVOX, the professional journal of the Dutch Association for Education in the Natural Sciences.
 I have also organized and contributed to national conferences (landelijke practicumdag) and workshops focused on open education (NPulse / Surf), sharing insights and best practices with educators across the country.
 Next to that I am involved in teacher professionalization in various ways: I have organized trainings and workshops on Arduino in secondary physics education, python for teacher, teaching physics inquiry.
 Moreover, I am in the board of the Werkgroep Natuurkunde Didactiek (WND), the Dutch Physics Education organization that organizes a yearly professional development conference for ~600 physics teachers.
+Collaboratively with several physics teacher educators, I have published several books and chapters for secondary school physics teachers, see Appendix C.

 Footnotes